Answer: You Should Get A Massage As Often As You Can!

 The End!
 There is no need to read anymore!

 In some ways I am very sincere in saying this, “you should be getting a massage as often as you can!”

 Individuals seek out massage therapy for many different reasons (i.e. stress relief, relaxation, pregnancy muscle pain and cramps, injury prevention, scar tissue removal or chronic pain symptoms).

 Being able to identify what you want to accomplish is a good start.
-Each treatment goal will vary in length for instances; a 16 year old professional ballroom dancer who puts in 30 hours of dancing in a week and has muscle imbalances will have much different needs than a stay-at-home mom looking for stress-relief and relaxation.
+Each treatment goal will vary in length for instances; a 16-year-old professional ballroom dancer who puts in 30 hours of dancing in a week and has muscle imbalances will have many different needs than a stay-at-home mom looking for stress-relief and relaxation.

 Why Are You Seeking Massage Therapy?

 Willow’s maintenance program is recommended for someone who is suffering no real pain problems or has any major concerns.
 This is what we call regular maintenance work.
 Just as your car needs regular oil changes and tune-ups, your body needs improved circulation and manual manipulation of the soft tissues, so that your joints can have proper movement and fluids in the joint capsule.
 This prevents pain, tension, and inflammation from building up.

 - For this, we recommend that a person get a treatment once a month/ every few weeks.